googlemaps/react-native-driver-sdk/CONTRIBUTING.md

 #### Commit changes

+1. This project uses `lefthook` to ensure tests pass before committing.
+Please configure your environment paths to include the Go binary path for `addlicense` and the Node binary path for `npx` in the `~/.lefthookrc` file.
+For more information, refer to the [lefthook documentation](https://github.com/evilmartians/lefthook/blob/master/docs/configuration.md#rc).

-1. `git commit -a -m "<your informative commit message>"`
+2. `git commit -a -m "<your informative commit message>"`

     Please make sure all your check-ins have detailed commit messages explaining the patch.
     When naming the title of your pull request, please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) guide.
 For example, for a fix to the Driver library:

-`fix(navigation_view): fixed a bug!`
+    `fix: fixed a bug!`

-2. `git push origin <name_of_your_branch>`
+3. `git push origin <name_of_your_branch>`

 #### Create pull request